How to renovate your lawn and fix patchy grass

 Start the actual renovation by removing weeds – especially the perennial ones – manually or with a herbicide.
 This keeps other species from competing with your new grass.
 If you use herbicides, be sure to read the labels and follow the instructions.
 Most products will allow you to seed in seven days, but some weedkillers will keep your seeds from germinating for three to six weeks.

-Check if you need to manage thatch by digging up a small plug of turf, several inches deep.
-If the spongy layer is more than three quarters of an inch thick when you compress it, it’s time to have your lawn dethatched.
+Check if you need to manage thatch by digging up a small plug of turf, around 10 cm deep.
+If the spongy layer is more than 2 cm thick when you compress it, it is time to have your lawn dethatched.
 If your lawn is larger than 300 square meters, you would want to use a power rake or a scarifier.
 For smaller lawns, a manual thatching rake will do.

 4. Prepare the soil

 Apart from using it for thatch removal, a vertical mower with a scarifier can be used to prepare the seedbed for new seeds.
 Go over the entire lawn with the tines set to nick the soil surface to a depth of approximately 0.5 to 1.5 cm and then rake the large clumps of debris from the site.
 Another way to prepare the soil is to do an extensive aerifying.
 If you choose this method, you need to go over the entire lawn 3 to 5 times to make it completely aerified.
 However, the very best result is achieved by doing both of the above: aerification followed by vertical mowing.
 This will strongly improve water supply to seeds and emerging seedlings.

 A common problem is that the soil is too dense or the ground is too hard.
 That makes it hard for water and oxygen to reach the roots of the grass plants, which leads to poor growth.
 An aerator creates ways into the soil for the air and water and a vertical mower with a scarifier splits the grass plants, leaving you with more plants and a thicker lawn.